Baltic Sea Region Energy Cooperation – BASREC

 In 1998 the energy ministers of the Baltic Sea Region and the European Commission initiated an energy cooperation; the Baltic Sea Region Energy Cooperation – BASREC.
-BASREC supports the development of competitive, efficient and well-functioning energy markets to promote sustainable growth, security and prosperity in the region.
-BASREC pursues energy efficiency and renewable energy measures as well as cleantech solutions in order to support green growth.
-BASREC comprises of five Nordic and three Baltic countries, Germany, Poland, Russia and the European Commission.
+BASREC has supported the development of competitive, efficient and well-functioning energy markets to promote sustainable growth, security and prosperity in the region.
+BASREC has pursued energy efficiency and renewable energy measures, as well as cleantech solutions in order to support green growth.
+BASREC comprised of five Nordic and three Baltic countries, Germany, Poland, Russia and the European Commission.

-BASREC is a ministerial process with a mandate for a three-year period.
-Ministerial meetings are held on demand, at least once in the third year towards the end of the three-year period.
-The presidency rotates between the member countries from 1 July to 30 June the following year.
-BASREC is under the umbrella of the Council of the Baltic Sea States (CBSS) and covers the issues of energy and energy-related climate policy in the region.
-At the ministerial meetings the ministers for energy adopt a communiqué defining the exact fields of activity which the energy cooperation will pursue until the next ministerial meeting.
-The Group of Senior Energy Officials (GSEO) is the body responsible for implementing the decisions and recommendations made by the ministers for energy at the ministerial meetings.
-The presidency of BASREC carries out the daily work and has a secretarial function.
-The presidency country is responsible for financing a secretarial function during its presidency.
-The Executive Committee (ExCom) assists the presidency in its work, ensuring continuity in the work during the presidency.
-ExCom consists of the GSEO members from the presidencies for the three-year period between the ministerial meetings.
+BASREC was a ministerial process with a mandate for a three-year period.
+Ministerial meetings were held on demand, at least once in the third year towards the end of the three-year period.
+The presidency rotated between the member countries for a one-year period.
+BASREC has been under the umbrella of the Council of the Baltic Sea States (CBSS) and has covered the issues of energy and energy-related climate policy in the region.
+The Group of Senior Energy Officials (GSEO) was the body responsible for implementing the decisions and recommendations made by the ministers for energy at the ministerial meetings.
+The presidency of BASREC carried out the daily work, with a secretarial function.
+The presidency country was responsible for financing a secretarial function during its presidency.
+The Executive Committee (ExCom) assisted the presidency in its work, ensuring continuity in the work during the presidency.
+ExCom consisted of the GSEO members from the presidencies for the three-year period between the ministerial meetings.

 To find out more about BASREC see here.